nikki-experiments/my-react-boilerplate/README.md

 ### Create ignore files for Prettier and ESLint

 You don't want to lint all files or have prettier format every file either.
 To avoid this, create ignore config files.
 Refer to the `.eslintignore` file and the `.prettierignore` file in this repo.

-## Add NPM Scripts

-Open your package.json file and add bash commands to make your longer commands shorter and easier to remember.
-The word on the left can be anything you want but these are standard ones.
-The command on the right is what will actually run.

-    "scripts": {
-        "build": "webpack --mode production",
-        "dev": "webpack-dev-server --mode development",
-        "start": "node server.js"
-        "lint": "eslint --ignore-path .gitignore --cache ./"
-     }

-To run this on command line for example,
-Run: `yarn build` or `$ npm run build` which will run webpack.

-For special words like "test" and "start" running `npm test` or `npm t` will also work.
-Use the npm scripts from the package.json template file.

-## Install Babel

-Babel takes es6 (future JavaScript) and compiles it down to es5 (current JavaScript), the version currently supported on the majority of browsers.

-Install by addding the dev dependencies below:

-    $ npm i --save-dev @babel/core @babel/preset-env @babel/cli
-    $ npm i --save @babel/polyfill

-These are the basic modules needed for Babel to compile ES6 and JSX code down to standard JavaScript.
-However, check the [Babel website](https://babeljs.io/docs/en/usage) for the latest versions to install.

-### Write config file for Babel

-Now create a new file named `.babelrc` in the root directory.
-Add the config code from the [Babel website](https://babeljs.io/docs/en/babel-preset-react#docsNav) and add appropriate presets for React.
-Presets are groups of plugins.
-Plugins are the transformation tools.
-The _env_ transformation will convert ES6 JavaScript to standard JavaScript that's compatible with all browsers and the _react_ transformation will compile JSX code down to createElement() function calls.

 ### Polyfilling